kaizenberg/Sarvekshan/README.md

 **Goals**

 - Enable government to track movement of such individuals without compromising their **privacy** & **safety** in public
+- Contact-tracing by back-tracking rather than invasive continuous monitoring
 - Integrate all useful government & 3rd-party resources pertaining to COVID-19
 - Promote delivery of information through online survey to increase reach & feedback
 - Assist in issuing ePasses to those without smartphones as well